-10-inch car subwoofers are another very common size especially in compact vehicles.
-They’re usually fairly easy to install given that they can be placed in their enclosure with minor modifications.
+10-inch woofers are another very common size especially in compact vehicles.
+They’re usually fairly easy to install given that they can be placed in an enclosure with minor modifications.

 These subwoofers offer a decent bass response and clarity.
 They also deliver a bit more extra bass when compared to 8-inch subwoofers.
 These subs are best suited to drivers who mostly listen to a lot of rock, country and non-heavy bass tunes.